EXECUTIVE SELF-DEFENSE

 Two careers.
 One framework.

-Steve Frassetti is a first-degree Gracie Barra black belt with twenty years of training across Brazilian Jiu-Jitsu, Judo, and Mixed Martial Arts.
+Steve Frassetti is a first-degree Gracie Barra black belt with twenty years of training across Brazilian Jiu-Jitsu and Mixed Martial Arts.
 He has coached competitors and athletes at multiple levels.
 His focus, and where his expertise is singular, is in training high-level professionals to be capable and confident in the situations their lives actually present.

 Control Yourself.